Notice of Pre-AIA or AIA Status

 Mao, in a related system from the same field of endeavor of image processing for object detection (Abstract), discloses wherein producing the output image includes producing the output image including the bounding box positioned around the at least one object of interest ([0176] a frame is output in which a bounding box is visible around an object of interest).

-Regarding claim 15, Holub discloses the image sensor of claim 14 as applied above.
-Holub fails to disclose wherein to produce the bounding box, the digital signal processing module is configured to: determine a center point and at least one sizing parameter of the bounding box in a first image frame of the plurality of image frames; and constrain the center point of the bounding box in a second image frame of the plurality of image frames based at least in part on a weighting factor applied to the center point of the bounding box in the first image frame.
+Regarding claim 15, Holub in view of Zheng discloses the image sensor of claim 14 as applied above.
+Holub fails to disclose wherein to produce the bounding box, the digital signal processing module is configured to: determine a center point and at least one sizing parameter of the bounding box in the first image frame of the plurality of image frames; and constrain the center point of the bounding box in a second image frame of the plurality of image frames based at least in part on a weighting factor applied to the center point of the bounding box in the first image frame.

-Mao, in a related system from the same field of endeavor of image processing for object detection (Abstract), discloses wherein to produce the bounding box, the digital signal processing module is configured to: determine a center point and at least one sizing parameter of the bounding box in a first image frame of the plurality of image frames ([0162] a center point and a sizing parameter of a bounding box around an object are determined); and constrain the center point of the bounding box in a second image frame of the plurality of image frames based at least in part on a weighting factor applied to the center point of the bounding box in the first image frame ([0199]-[0202] bounding box center point trajectory smoothing across frames including a weighting factor, [equation 00002]).
+Mao, in a related system from the same field of endeavor of image processing for object detection (Abstract), discloses wherein to produce the bounding box, the digital signal processing module is configured to: determine a center point and at least one sizing parameter of the bounding box the in a first image frame of the plurality of image frames ([0162] a center point and a sizing parameter of a bounding box around an object are determined); and constrain the center point of the bounding box in a second image frame of the plurality of image frames based at least in part on a weighting factor applied to the center point of the bounding box in the first image frame ([0199]-[0202] bounding box center point trajectory smoothing across frames including a weighting factor, [equation 00002]).

 Mao, in a related system from the same field of endeavor of image processing for object detection (Abstract), discloses wherein to produce the output image, the digital signal processing module is configured to produce the output image including the bounding box positioned around the at least one object of interest ([0176] a frame is output in which a bounding box is visible around an object of interest).